macs3-project/MACS/docs/bdgdiff.md

  highly enriched in condition 1 comparing to condition 2.
 The last column in the file represent the log10 likelihood ratio to show how likely the observed signal in condition 1 in this region is from condition 1 comparing to condition 2.
-Higher the value, bigger the difference.
+The higher the value, the greater the difference.

  2. `diff_c1_vs_c2_c3.0_cond2.bed` This file stores regions that are highly enriched in condition 2 comparing to condition 1.
 The last